-The agency has a written directive that governs the collection, use, dissemination and retention of criminal intelligence.
-The directive will comply with all state, federal and local laws and will include provisions for:

-- A. Interagency cooperation, including MOUs with all agencies that are provided access to the intelligence; - B. The collection and storage of information; - C. The release of information; - D. The retention of information, including appropriate limitations such as duration, removal and redaction; - E. Maintaining the confidentiality of information; - F. Protecting the rights and privacy of individuals, and; - G. The position(s) responsible for decisions regarding the dissemination of information.

-Commentary: The use of intelligence in criminal investigations is common in this age of technology and information sharing.
-It's critical that agencies have a plan in place for how to effectively and legally deal with this information.
+OPERATIONS 5 STANDARD 5 di he agency has a written directive that governs the collection, use, issemination and retention of criminal intelligence.
+The directive will omply with all state, federal and local laws and will include provisions for: A Interagency cooperation, including MOUs with all agencies that are provided access to the intelligence; В .
+The collection and storage of information; С .
+The release of information; D The retention of information, including appropriate limitations such as duration, removal and redaction; E Maintaining the confidentiality of information; F. Protecting the rights and privacy of individuals, and; G The position(s) responsible for decisions regarding the dissemination of information. - informatio of intelligence in criminal investigations is common in this age of technology and on sharing.
+It's critical that agencies have a plan in place for how to effectively ly deal with this information.